relaxnow/stoplight/README.md

 ### Configuration for Travis CI
 For public repos on travis-ci.org use the sample config provided (see above).

 For private repos on travis-ci.com, you will need an access token for the Travis CI api.
-As the corresponding API endpoints have not been implemented yet, the easiest way is to first create a Github access token and then use this to generate a TravisCI access token:
+As the corresponding API endpoints have not been implemented yet, the easiest way is to first create a Github access token and then use this to generate a Travis CI access token:

 - Get a GitHub access token (see [this GitHub help page](https://help.github.com/articles/creating-an-access-token-for-command-line-use))
 - Send a POST request to https://api.travis-ci.com/auth/github with the github token as the github_token parameter: